michaelcaceres8/BrandIdentifier/README.md

-# Brand Detection in Amazon.it Search Terms
+# Brand Detection on Search Terms

 ## Project Overview
 This project focuses on detecting brands within historical search terms.
 The primary challenge is to determine whether a search term is branded or generic, and if branded, identify the specific brand.
 For instance, associating "iphone" with "Apple" as a branded search term.